sarah-mclaughlin/docs/docs/message-board-tutorial.md

 <img style='padding: 20px' src="/docs/assets/tutorial-image6.png" />

-Ignoring the file and user `Types`, add a new type 'Message'.
+Ignoring the File and User `types`, add a new type 'Message'.
 You will notice that Graphcool automatically gives 'Message' an unique id field.
-Add the fields: date, description and title.
+Add the fields: date, description (string) and title (string).

 <img style='padding: 20px' src="/docs/assets/tutorial-image7.png" />